gfruci/checkouttools/local_environment/README.md

   - On Mac: Run the downloaded file, at first time you need to set allow the run in the security settings.

 ![mac_security_exception](assets/tnl/mac_security_allow.png)
+  - Move it to the directory `/usr/local/bin` .

   - On Windows: Add egctl to the path.